cenit/rapidstring/README.md

 printf("%zu", rs_cap(&s)); /* 50 */
 ```

 In order to allow the string's capacity to grow at a faster rate, the macro `RS_GROWTH_FACTOR` may be redefined.
 The default is `2`, meaning the capacity is doubled every time the string runs out of space.
-Furthermore, intializing a string with a capacity will always allocate on the heap.

 ### Erasing
 ```c